deep-privacy/SA-toolkit/README.md

 - ASR training with a pytorch [kaldi](https://github.com/kaldi-asr/kaldi) [LF-MMI wrapper](https://github.com/idiap/pkwrap) (evaluation, and VC linguistic feature)
 - VC HiFi-GAN training with on-the-fly feature caching (anonymization)
 - ASV training (evaluation)
+- WER Utility and EER/Linkability/Cllr Privacy evaluations
 - Clear and simplified egs directories
 - Unified trainer/configs
-- TorchScript YAAPT, TorchScript kaldi.fbank (with batch processing!)
+- TorchScript YAAPT & TorchScript kaldi.fbank (with batch processing!)
 - On the fly _only_ feature extraction
-- 100% TorchScript JIT-compatible network
+- 100% TorchScript JIT-compatible network models

 _All `data` are formatted with kaldi-like wav.scp, spk2utt, text, etc._
-_Kaldi is necessary, but most of the actual logic is performed in python; you won't have to deal with it ;)_
+_Kaldi is necessary for training the ASR models and the handy `run.pl`/`ssh.pl`/`data_split`.. scripts, but most of the actual logic is performed in python; you won't have to deal kaldi ;)_

 ## Installation